March 11, 2020

 We deployed Microsoft Office 365 Suite for Education for all active Cogswell students, faculty and staff.

-This includes Word, Excel, PowerPoint, Project, OneDrive, Outlook, Video, Microsoft Teams, and many others.
+This includes Word, Excel, PowerPoint, Project, OneDrive, Outlook, Video, and many others.

 All Office 365 applications and tools are available for download on up to five personal devices including mobile devices as well as online through a web browser.